-Arizona Metals' historical operations have generated chemical and metals depositions in the form of rock waste dumps.
+Arizona Metals' historical operations have generated metals depositions in the form of rock waste dumps may have geochemical impacts that have not yet been fully quantified.
+Preliminary samples taken at Shaft 1 (and further discussed below under the heading Sampling, Analysis and Data Verification - Data Verification) indicate the presence of metals.
 The Company's ability to obtain, maintain and renew permits and approvals and to successfully develop and operate mines may be adversely affected by real or perceived impacts associated with the Company's activities or of other mining companies that affect the environment, human health and safety.